Horti Spei Veteris: Location

 The area near the Porta Prenestina (now Porta Maggiore) where the Via Labicana and the Via Prenestina branched off was called ad spem veterem.
 The name derives from a republican temple to the goddess Spes (Hope) built in 477 BC after the victory over Veii at the Battle of the Cremera.
-The "veterem" qualification was used to distinguish this temple from the one built in the 3rd century BC in the Forum Holitorium, at the time of the first Punic war.
+The "veterem" qualification was used to distinguish this temple from the one built in the 3rd century BC in the Forum Holitorium, at the time of the first Punic Wars.

-The area was suburban but close to the Forum and well supplied with water by virtue of the fact that, by the middle of the 1st c.
-BC, eight of Rome's eleven aqueducts converged there.
-At the same time it became a prestigious residential area, accentuated as the city became more crowded and noisy.
+The area was suburban but close to the Forum and well supplied with water by virtue of the fact that, by the middle of the 1st century BC, eight of Rome's eleven aqueducts converged there.
+At the same time, it became a prestigious residential area, accentuated as the city became more crowded and noisy.